 - It is expensive to replace lost or damaged books and equipment.
-Students must take care of the property assigned to them. - Students who willfully deface or destroy school property will compensate the Board of Education and may face suspension and possible legal action. - Use of lockers by unauthorized students will result in school consequences. - Students are responsible for returning or compensating for damaged textbooks, library books, or school equipment.
+Students must take care of the property assigned to them. - Students who willfully deface or destroy school property will compensate the Board of Education and may face suspension and possible legal action. - Students are responsible for returning or compensating for damaged textbooks, library books, or school equipment.